arildojr7/iris-mock/docs/getting-started/adding-interceptor.md

 !!! note ""

-    If you configured iris mock for a specific build variant, you need to create the classes according.
+    If you configured IrisMock for a specific build variant, you need to create the classes according.

     [See more](https://developer.android.com/build/build-variants#sourcesets){ target=_blank }